Moses Montefiore: Legacy

-The Montefiore Medical Center in the Bronx, New York, is named for him.
-Montefiore Square, a small, triangular park in upper Manhattan's Hamilton Heights neighborhood, is named for Montefiore Medical Center, which was formerly located to the north of the park at West 138th Street.
+The Montefiore Home for Chronic Invalids in Manhattan and the Montefiore Medical Center in the Bronx are both named after him.
+Montefiore Square, a small, triangular park in upper Manhattan's Hamilton Heights neighbourhood, is named after Montefiore Medical Center.

 A branch of the University of Pittsburgh Medical Center in Pittsburgh, Pennsylvania, also bears his name.
-Chicago's West Side is home to a reform school of higher education, Moses Montefiore Academy, named in honor of him.
+Chicago's West Side was home to a special needs public school Moses Montefiore Academy, named in honour of him, until the school's closure in 2016.

-A number of synagogues were named in honor of Montefiore, including the 1913 Montifiore Institute, now preserved as the Little Synagogue on the Prairie.
+A number of synagogues were named in honour of Montefiore, including the 1913 Montefiore Institute, now preserved as the Little Synagogue on the Prairie.

 The Montefiore Club was a private social and business association, catering to the Jewish community located in Montreal, Quebec, Canada.

+The Montefiore Club was a private social and business association, catering to the Jewish community located in Buffalo, New York from 1969 to 1978.

-In Cleveland, Ohio, a Jewish nursing homes is called Montefiore.
+In Cleveland, Ohio, a Jewish nursing home is called Montefiore.

 He was commemorated on two Israeli banknotes.
-These were the IL10, which was in circulation from 1970–79, and the IS 1, which was legal tender from 1980 to 1986.
+These were the IL10, which was in circulation from 1970 to 1979, and the IS 1, which was legal tender from 1980 to 1986.

 The Dolphin's Barn Jewish cemetery in Dublin, Ireland, is dedicated to Montefiore.

-Anecdotes

-Montefiore was renowned for his quick and sharp wit.
-A popularly circulated anecdote, possibly apocryphal, relates that at a dinner party he was once seated next to a nobleman who was known to be an anti-Semite.
-The nobleman told Montefiore that he had just returned from a trip to Japan, where "they have neither pigs nor Jews."
-Montefiore is reported to have responded immediately, "in that case, you and I should go there, so it will have a sample of each" (a similar anecdote is told of Israel Zangwill.)
+Archive

+The Montefiore Family Papers were initially deposited in the Montefiore Museum in Judith Lady Montefiore College, Ramsgate, Kent.
+In 1961 the Montefiore Endowment deposited the papers of Montefiore Family at the Mocatta Library of University College London.
+The archive spans 24 volumes and 515 items.
+The papers comprise correspondence, account books, and a private appointment diary.
+Also included are many testimonials and centenary tributes to Montefiore thanking him for his generosity; these have been digitised.